 3. Rinnai FC824N Vent-Free Space Heater

 - Peace of Mind: Our wall heater is designed with your safety in mind with a flame failure device, overheat switch, oxygen depletion sensor, and tilt switch designed to automatically disable gas/power if the device overheats, overturns, or is extinguished

 If you are looking for a uniquely designed heater with excellent performance and safety scores for your garage, it is worth trying the Rinnai FC824N.
-Its modern design with a beige finish blends perfectly with any décor style if you are keen about the aesthetic value of heaters used in the garage.
+Its modern design with a beige finish blends perfectly with any décor style if you are keen on the aesthetic value of heaters used in the garage.